shivannis/xandr-docs-public/xandr-docs/articles/invest/partnership-details-screen-buyer-view.md

 ---
-title : Microsoft Invest - Partnership Details Screen description : learn viewing and managing your relationship with a specific seller on the Partnership details screen.
+title : Microsoft Invest - Partnership Details Screen description : Learn how to view and manage your relationship with a specific seller in Partnership Details Screen.
 ---